-The Graduate Office within the Social Sciences Division also keeps individual correspondence files on current students, in which are retained copies of all applications (e.g. for transfer of status) and related correspondence, copies of supervisors' termly reports, and other relevant documentation.
-Please note however that candidates' initial application forms for admission to Oxford, and all supporting materials including transcripts, are held by their colleges, not by the Department or the Graduate Office.
+The Graduate Office within the Social Sciences Division also keeps individual correspondence files on current students, in which are retained copies of all applications (e.g. for transfer of status) and related correspondence, copies of supervisors' termly reports, and other relevant documentatio..
 They can be contacted at graduate-studies-2@socsci.ox.ac.uk.